 Given the QTLs we identified, we overlap and annotate them with a variety of different genomic annotations and look at the degree that they overlapped.
 The distributions of detailed QTL annotations on genomic regions are shown in Figure xxx.
-As expected, there's a very large amount of overlap between the cQTLs and eQTLs, and with most of the cQTLs essentially being a subset of the eQTLs.
+As expected, there's a very large amount of overlap between the cQTLs and eQTLs, and with most of the cQTLs essentially being a subset of the eQTLs. [[contradict??]]
 We found that XX% of cQTLs are overlapped with eQTLs.We examined the enrichment of most significant eQTLs per gene in Roadmap Epigenomics Consortium and ENCODE enhancers across XX human tissues and cell lines.
-Collectively, these QTLs annotate a larger fraction of GWAS SNPs involving the brain (e.g., 6% in schizophrenia, 10% in bipolar) than previously observed, providing leads on which genes are affected in disease.
+Collectively, these QTLs annotate a larger fraction of GWAS SNPs involving the brain (e.g., 6% in schizophrenia, 10% in bipolar) than previously observed,[[for 2m eqtl snps??]] providing leads on which genes are affected in disease.
 We also calculate the enrichment of cis-QTLs on GWAS SNPs of brain related disorders (schizophrenia, bipolar disorders and parkinson’s disease) and non-brain related disorders (CAD, asthma and type 2 diabetes).
 Cis-QTLs have more significant enrichment for GWAS SNPs of brain related disorders than the ones of non-brain related disorders.
-In addition, we link the QTLs that overlap the enhancers and promoters in the resource to reveal the potential regulatory activities (Figure Sxx).

 VII.
 Gene regulatory networks in adult brain (523)

 Gene regulation is a key mechanism that genotype affects phenotype.
 This comprehensive resource thus also enables us to identify the gene regulatory relationships among the brain genomic elements and predict the gene regulatory networks revealing how the genotype changes the expression and chromatin to regulate gene expression.
 To this end, we first used the HiC data to identify the chromatin interactomics.
 Specifically, we generated and processed the Hi-C data for adult brain including three reference brain samples and identified the xxx detectable promotor-enhancer interactions for XXXX genes.
-Using this full Hi-C data for adult brain, we identified xxx Topologically Associating Domains (TADs) of adult brain.
-These TADs provide the regions at which the enhancers interact with target gene promoters in adult brain and enable the systems identification of potential cis-regulatory enhancers of the genes. [more from HJ&DH].
-Also, the co-expressed genes are highly likely co-regulated by similar mechanisms such as genes in same TAD.
-Thus, we also constructed the gene co-expression network using all PsychENCODE and GTEx samples and clustered it into gene co-expression modules using WGCNA [Methods].
+Using this full Hi-C data for adult brain, we identified xxx Topologically Associating Domains (TADs) of adult brain. [[more]]These TADs provide the regions at which the enhancers interact with target gene promoters in adult brain and enable the systems identification of potential cis-regulatory enhancers of the genes. [more from HJ&DH]. [[more]]Also, the co-expressed genes are highly likely co-regulated by similar mechanisms such as genes in same TAD.
+Thus, we also constructed the gene co-expression network using all PsychENCODE and GTEx samples and clustered it into gene co-expression modules using WGCNA [Methods]. [[trans]??]]